ihsgnef/Groundhog/experiments/nmt/notes.md

 - c_dim = number of components * hidden layer size; forward and backward trainings don't interact
 - batch size 64
 - when used for scoring phrase pairs, score = -cost

-- tricks
-	- bias
+- bias not learned:
+	- encoder
+		- update and reset embedder
+	- decoder
+		- decoding embedders
+		- from decoded context to softmax
+		- from previous word embedding to softmax
 - weight noise: not used
 - gradient clipping: cutoff and cutoff_rescale_length
 - sort sentences by length in minibatch